-Table 35: Contextual Menu
+Table 48: Contextual Menu

 To do this Follow these steps Edit element properties (attributes) Right-click on a map item, and from the menu that appears, click Element Properties .
 Shift focus to a specific folder path Right-click on a map item, and from the menu that appears, click Scope to This .
 The selected map item will become the highest level in the displayed folder hierarchy.
 The selected focus will be saved to the Manage Locations list, available by tapping the Manage Locations icon () in the Map Editor toolbar.
 To shift focus back to the root map, click the Go to Map Root icon (🏠) in the Map Editor toolbar.
-Insert a quick outline for a topic Right-click on a map item, and from the menu that appears, click Append , Insert, or Insert (Before) > Quick Outline .
+Edit - Copy Self Right-click on a map item, and from the menu that appears, select Edit > Copy Self.
+It copies the node itself without its descendants.
+Edit - Paste (Append) Right-click on a map item, and from the menu that appears, select Edit > Paste (Append).
+It appends contents as node's children.